Expressing and handling breast milk in hospital

 Using expressed breast milk in hospital

-Expressed colostrum or breast milk is stored in the hospital fridge.
-When taken from the fridge it should be checked with you and a member of staff to make sure the correct milk is being given to the correct baby.
+Expressed colostrum or breast milk is stored in the hospital fridge or freezer.
+When taken from the fridge or freezer, it should be checked with you and a member of staff.
+This is to make sure the correct milk is being given to the correct baby.
 The label and your name bands must be compared before using the milk.

 How should breast milk be stored in hospital?